Paulmicha/common-web-tools/README.md

 ## Frequent tasks (howtos / FAQ)

 Unless otherwise stated, all the examples below are to be run on *local* host from `/path/to/project/` as sudo or root.

+**NB** : CWT is not a program; it's a generic, overridable "glue" between programs.
+Currently, no exit codes are used in any top-level entry points listed below.
+These scripts (and all those sourced in the "main shell") use `return` instead of `exit`.

+This is important to note in case you're adding your own custom scripts to override and/or complement parts of CWT, because unless you really mean to close the *current shell* (i.e. close the terminal window), you have 2 options :

+- Either also use `return`
+- Or just launch every example below as subshells (e.g. replace `. cwt/stack/init.sh` with `./cwt/stack/init.sh`).

 ### Initialize local instance env settings